-Select "Developer ID Application" and click "Continue".
+Click "Continue".
 In the next window, click "Choose file" and upload the Certificate Signing Request you have just generated on your Keychain:

 Once you click "Continue", Apple will generate your Developer ID Application Certificate.
 Click the "Download" button and save the certificate on your local machine: